High School Workshops

 Format: Virtual

-Facilitated by: Asia Majeed
+Facilitated by: Dr. Asia Majeed

 Description: All roads and motorways form a large network.
 How do you find the shortest route between two given points?
 Mathematics!
 In this interactive workshop, we’ll introduce students to graph theory by finding diversions when a particular connection is busy.